Zach Brock: Career

 Brock began performing professionally and recording while still a student at Northwestern, His first recordings were with the band Spazztet which also featured guitarist Aaron Weistrop.
 The band's first album Beautiful Impatience was later reissued under Spazztet and Weistrop's name and their second album Silent Films was released as Spazztet.
 For several years after the turn of the century, Brock led and recorded with his quartet, Zach Brock and the Coffee Achievers, releasing three albums between 2003 and 2007.

 Around 2008 Brock became a member of two different bands with which he continues to be associated.
 He has recorded with Matt Ulery's Loom based in Chicago on seven albums.
 He was on three albums with Snarky Puppy, then working in and from Dallas and on the verge of international stardom.
 He departed Snarky Puppy in 2011 for other projects, including touring with Stanley Clarke, but he returned to the band in 2016 and continues to be one of now Brooklyn-based band's most frequent performers, including on two of the band's Grammy Award winning albums.

-In addition to his other activities, Brock was a Boyer Artist-in-Residence at Temple University in Philadelphia and remains as an adjunct faculty member at The New School in NYC.
+In addition to his other activities, Brock was a Boyer Artist-in-Residence at Temple University in Philadelphia and remains as an adjunct faculty member at The New School in New York City.
+Additionally, in early 2026, Brock joined the Oberlin Conservatory faculty as an Associate Professor of Multi-Genre Performance and Improvisation, while also making the world premiere of his orchestral suite "What Remains" with the Lexington Chamber Orchestra, venue in the Centenary Church on 9th May 2026.